-Endothermic mammals and birds differ from ectothermic organisms primarily in their ability to regulate body temperature by high internal heat production via combustion of fuels.
-Because the surface area/volume ratio of animals increases with decreasing size, many small endotherms must produce an enormous amount of heat to compensate for heat loss during cold exposure.
-Obviously, prolonged periods of such high metabolic heat production can only be sustained by high food intake and, during adverse environmental conditions and/or food shortages, costs for thermoregulation may be prohibitively high.
-Therefore, not all mammals and birds are permanently homeothermic (i.e. maintain a constant high body temperature), but during certain times of the day or the year enter a state of torpor (Lyman et al., 1982).
-Torpor in these 'heterothermic endotherms' is characterized by a controlled reduction of body temperature, energy expenditure and other physiological functions.
+Endothermic mammals and birds differ from ectothermic organisms primarily in their ability to regulate body temperature by high internal heat production that is achieved through combustion of fuels.
+Because the surface area/volume ratio of animals increases with decreasing size, many small endotherms must produce enormous amounts of heat to compensate for heat loss via their surface during cold exposure.
+Obviously, prolonged periods of such high metabolic heat production can only be sustained by high food intake, and during adverse environmental conditions and/or food shortages, costs for thermoregulation may be prohibitively high.
+Therefore, many mammals and birds are eLS subject area: Ecology

+How to cite: Geiser, Fritz (October 2011) Hibernation: Endotherms.
+In: eLS.
+John Wiley & Sons, Ltd: Chichester.
+DOI: 10.1002/9780470015902.a0003215.pub2 permanently homeothermic (i.e. maintain a constant high body temperature), but during certain times of the day or the year enter a state of torpor (Lyman et al., 1982).
+Torpor in these 'heterothermic endotherms' is characterised by a controlled reduction of body temperature, metabolic rate and other physiological functions.
+See also: Hibernation: Poikilotherms; Thermoregulation in Vertebrates